obfosso/PyDSAL/README.md

-# PyDSAL - Code for distribution systems will soon be added
+# PyDSAL - The code for the distribution system analysis will be publicly available on the 15.
+September 2020 but before that on request.